-In Anishinaabe Pictograph Sites of the The Canadian Shield I provided an introduction to what has become a series of posts on native Indian rock painting sites in the Canadian Shield area.
-Originally one long and unwieldy post, it has since been divided into individual posts for each of the provinces or U.S. border states where the pictographs are found.
+In another post – Anishinaabe Pictograph Sites of The Canadian Shield – I provided an introduction to what has become a series of posts on Indigenous rock painting sites in the Canadian Shield area.
+Originally one long and unwieldy post, it has since been divided into individual posts, one for each of the provinces or U.S. border states where the pictographs are found.
 This should make the search for specific sites that much easier.

 The Québec contemporary of Selwyn Dewdney was Gilles Tassé; together they released a study or two on rock art in Quebec in the 1970s.
 The current leading Quebec researcher is Daniel Arsenault of the Université du Québec à Montreal.
 Here is a list of some of his various publications at Laval.
 A more complete list of his publications can be accessed here – pp. 2-12 of Canadian Rock Art Bibliographical Database.